Gang 'left murder victim with 80 injuries'

 Six men - all from Oxford - deny murder.
 Four others deny perverting the course of justice.

-In his opening remarks on the first day of the trial Prosecutor Stuart Trimmer QC told the court that Christopher Lemonius had been the victim of a "violent murder".
+In his opening remarks on the first day of the retrial Prosecutor Stuart Trimmer QC told the court that Christopher Lemonius had been the victim of a "violent murder".

 He said there had been a confrontation between two groups by the Premier Store in Blackbird Leys before Mr Lemonius was chased by a large group along with two of his friends.